This article is more than 1 year old

 "One of the key issues noted above is that there is no universally applicable way to prevent Windows from loading any of the bad drivers that have been identified thus far," Eclypsium notes.

 There is, the researchers say, a long-term solution in the works.
-Microsoft is rolling out a new security tool called HVCI that will isolate drivers from the system kernel and prevent these sort of EoP attacks.
+Microsoft is rolling out a security tool called HVCI that tries to isolate drivers from sensitive system processes using virtualization.
 Unfortunately, it will take some time to get put into place.

 "HVCI requires a 7th generation or newer processor, new processor features such as mode-based execution control, and is not supported by many 3rd party drivers," the researchers explain.